Career change through coaching: How to find your new path in 2026?

 What does career change coaching actually mean?

-A career change coaching more than just advice or job search assistance.
-It's a structured, personalised process to help you uncover your inner motivations, identify your true values and skills, and then take practical steps towards a new career path.
+A career change coaching more than simple advice or job-search assistance.
+It's a structured, personalised process that helps you uncover your inner motivations, identify your true values and skills, and then take practical steps towards a new career path.

 This idea is particularly true in the field of career change.
 Many people spend years in a job that provides security but does not bring out the best in them.